FrancoSosaZ0206/Neo-Stonescripts/Stonescript/My/Lib/Arsenal_README.md

   activate cinderwisp
 ```

-> **WARNING:** There are constant variables that are subject to changes depending on the level or state of your arsenal (i.e. bladeRDmg).
+> **WARNING:** this library heavily depends on the current state of your items to work properly, if not at all.
 >
-> It is recommended to check and change these values accordingly for the functions to work as intended.
+> It is therefore strongly advised to adapt to your save's progress before using it.
+>
+> Make sure you carefully read and understand it first.

 ---